Italian yields at record lows as markets bet on a further ECB boost

 By Abhinav Ramnarayan

-LONDON, Oct 12 (Reuters) - Southern European government bond yields are hovering near record lows as investors anticipate a fresh round of European Central Bank stimulus to help jumpstart an economy that has had a bumpy recovery from the depths of the COVID-19 crisis.
+LONDON, Oct 12 (Reuters) - Southern European government bond yields were near record lows as investors anticipated a new round of European Central Bank stimulus to help revive an economy that has had a bumpy recovery from the depths of the COVID-19 crisis.

-Italian 30-year government bond yields hit a new record low on Monday while Spanish and Portuguese borrowing costs were also hovering around one-year lows, with their 10-year yields heading back towards zero.
+Italian 30-year government bond yields and Greek 10-year yields fell to record lows on Monday.
+Spanish and Portuguese borrowing costs were around one-year lows, with their 10-year yields heading back towards zero.

 This reflects a slower-than-expected economic recovery in Europe and remarks from key policymakers that suggest the need for further monetary and fiscal stimulus, analysts said.

 "The main reason is the ever rising probability of ECB support, especially an extension of quantitative easing," said ING rates strategist Antoine Bouvet.
-"Recent remarks by (ECB chief economist) Philip Lane and (ECB executive board member) Isabel Schnabel does suggest this is an environment for duration and spreads," he added.
+"Recent remarks by (ECB chief economist) Philip Lane and (ECB executive board member) Isabel Schnabel does suggest this is an environment for duration and spreads."

-Indeed, the long end of Italian and Spanish bond curves have been particular performers, with Italian 30-year yields dropping seven basis points on Friday alone to 1.60% and down about 40 basis points over the past month.
+The long end of Italian and Spanish bond curves have been particular performers, with Italian 30-year yields dropping seven basis points on Friday alone to 1.60% and a further four bps on Monday to a record low of 1.56%.
+IT30YT=RR

+Italian five-year credit default swaps -- the cost of insuring against a debt default -- also fell to a record low of 114 basis points, according to Markit.

-Benchmark 10-year yields for Spain and Portugal are at 0.17% and 0.18% respectively, with analysts refusing to rule out a first-time dip into negative territory for this debt.
+Benchmark 10-year yields for Spain and Portugal are at 0.16% and 0.17% respectively, with analysts refusing to rule out a first-time dip into negative territory for this debt.
 ES10YT=RR, PT10YT=RR

 Pictet Asset Management chief economist Frederic Ducrozet pointed out that the ECB's Lane used the word "uncertainty" 11 times and the word "fiscal" 16 times in a recent Wall Street Journal interview.